xapian/xapian/xapian-applications/omega/docs/overview.rst

     Extension of the file (e.g. `Epdf`) [since Omega 1.2.5] T
     MIME type

+J
+    The base URL, omitting any trailing slash (so if the base URL was just `/`, the term is just `J`).
+If the resulting term would be > 240 bytes, it's hashed in the same way an `U` prefix terms are.
+Mnemonic: the Jumping-off point. [since Omega 1.3.4]
 H
-    hostname of site (if supplied - this term won't exist if you index a site with base URL '/press', for instance)
+    hostname of site (if supplied - this term won't exist if you index a site with base URL '/press', for instance).
+Since Omega 1.3.4, if the resulting term would be > 240 bytes, it's hashed in the same way as `U` prefix terms are.
 P
-    path of site (i.e. the rest of the site base URL) U
+    path terms - one term for the directory which the document is in, and for each parent directories, with no trailing slashes [since Omega 1.3.4 - in earlier versions, there was just one `P` term for the path of site (i.e. the rest of the site base URL) - this will be amongst the terms Omega 1.3.4 adds].
+Since Omega 1.3.4, if the resulting term would be > 240 bytes, it's hashed in the same way as `U` prefix terms are.
+U
     full URL of indexed document - if the resulting term would be > 240 bytes, a hashing scheme is used to avoid overflowing Xapian's term length limit.